jobaid/Live-TV/README.md

 The app includes Google AdMob integration to generate revenue.
 Ensure you have the correct AdMob app ID and ad unit IDs configured in your Info.plist file.

-Steps to Enable Google Ads

-Register an account on Google AdMob.

-Create an ad unit and obtain the AdMob App ID.

-Add the App ID in Info.plist:

-<key>GADApplicationIdentifier</key>
-<string>your-admob-app-id</string>

 Enable necessary privacy permissions for iOS compliance.